jkamenik/orig-blog/source/_posts/2014-03-23-inbox-zero-part-1.markdown

 Background
 ----------

 I do not to live out of email, but part of my job requires reading it.
-I check email at most twice a day, and I am still more responsive than anyone else at the company; especially those that who  “live” out of email.
+I check email at most twice a day, and I am still more responsive than anyone else at the company; especially those that who "live" out of email.

 The reason is focus.
 Those who jump around have too much to focus on, and lose details.
-They are great people for the quick one-line “Got it” emails, but rarely have any follow-through.
+They are great people for the quick one-line "Got it" emails, but rarely have any follow-through.

 The goal
 --------